lean-delivery/terraform-module-aws-gitlab-runner/README.md

 ### Configuration

-Update the variables in `terraform.tfvars` to your needs and add the following variables, see previous step for how to obtain the token.
+Update the variables in `terraform.tfvars` to your needs and add the following variables.

 ```hcl
 runner_name  = "NAME_OF_YOUR_RUNNER"